epics-containers/awusb/docs/tutorials/commissioning_raspi.md

 ## Step 2a: Obtain Raspberry Pi usb-remote Server microSD Card

-If you have a supply of pre-built Raspberry Pi usb-remote server sdcard images you can skip this step and go to [Step 2 Extract the Raspberry Pi MAC Address](#step-2-extract-the-raspberry-pi-mac-address).
+If you have a supply of pre-built Raspberry Pi usb-remote server sdcard images you can skip this step and go to `Step 3: Extract the Raspberry Pi MAC Address`.

 At DLS these can be obtained from TODO: where?